PineconeAsyncio

 • api_key (str, optional) – The API key to use for authentication.
 If not passed via kwarg, the API key will be read from the environment variable PINECONE_API_KEY.

-• host (str, optional) – The control plane host to connect to.
+• host (str, optional) – The control plane host.
+If unspecified, the host api.pinecone.io will be used.

 • ssl_ca_certs (str, optional) – The path to the SSL CA certificate bundle to use for the connection.
 This path should point to a file in PEM format.
-Default: None
+When not passed, the SDK will use the certificate bundle returned from certifi.where().

-• ssl_verify (bool, optional) – SSL verification is performed by default, but can be disabled using the boolean flag.
-Default: True
+• ssl_verify (bool, optional) – SSL verification is performed by default, but can be disabled using the boolean flag when testing with Pinecone Local or troubleshooting a proxy setup.
+You should never run with SSL verification disabled in production.

 import asyncio